-How Direct Routing changes collaboration
+How Microsoft Teams Direct Routing changes collaboration

 It enables you to replace your entire business phone system with Teams by integrating a fully-capable phone system within Teams.
 This is what we mean when we talk about delivering real unified communications.

 Using a single, unified communications platform for all of your business needs can help:

 - Boost productivity and efficiency